MohamedAshraf-99/Anubis-IDE/README.md

+# Evolving Anubis IDE
+Evolving the editor(Anubis IDE) implemented in this project https://github.com/a1h2med/Anubis-IDE
+- Add support for the C# format
+- Editor automatically recognize which format to use based on the file extension
+- Now you can write, edit, compile, and run C# codes

 # Anubis IDE
 It's an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .